-I’m guessing you enjoy piano – or play piano yourself.
-Let me share a piano story I think you’ll enjoy – full of insight, humor and hopefully a little inspiration as well.
-Ultimately, you’ll see this is a story about YOU…
+Seeing as you’re visiting my website, I’m guessing you really enjoy piano – or maybe even play piano yourself.
+Let me share a story I think you’ll appreciate – which includes some human weakness, humor and hopefully a little inspiration as well.
+Certainly it will provide a little perspective for my music, but. ultimately, you’ll see this is a story about YOU…

 Take a look at the old black & white advertisement above.
 It implies you just sit down at the piano and start blowing people’s socks off!
 Well, my story (and I’m sure most) is quite different.
 In fact, when I auditioned for Music School, I DID get laughed at – by Music Professors!
 Let me provide a little back-story…

-I’ve ALWAYS loved the piano.
+Looking back, I realize I’ve always loved the piano.
 My earliest memory was a toy piano at Nana’s house – you know, the kind Schroeder (from Snoopy) plays.
-I was maybe 2 or 3, but I was amazed I could create sound using my little fingers.
-Pure awesomeness!
+I was maybe 3 or 4, but I was amazed I could create sound using my little fingers.
+Awesome.
+I wouldn’t start piano for many years, but that experience is etched in my memory.

 …But, I had no “piano-playing” gene

 I wasn’t blessed with “the force” or have a teacher named Yoda.
-But, I loved piano.
+All I started with was a love for piano.
 So, for aspiring creatives, start where you are, I guaranty you’re no worse than I was.
-When I started piano (age 9) I was the worst – by far – in my class.
-It meant I worked a little harder.
-Practiced a little longer.
+When I started piano I was the worst – by far – in my class.
+I had to work a little harder.
+Practice more.
 And you know what?
 I got better.

 Sometimes God just gives you a kick in the ass.